Crypto License in Germany 2025

 Yes.
 Pursuant to the Anti-Money Laundering Act, every crypto company must have internal control mechanisms designed to assess inherent risks, implement customer-due-diligence processes, and detect transactions linked to money laundering and terrorist financing.

-Obtaining a crypto licence from the Federal Financial Supervisory Authority (BaFin) is a challenge in itself as the authority is very protective of the national financial market.
+Obtaining a crypto license from the Federal Financial Supervisory Authority (BaFin) is a challenge in itself as the authority is very protective of the national financial market.
 Therefore, it’s imperative to be able to demonstrate robust internal processes and competence, as well as be able to back up any provided information with sufficient documentation when applying for a German crypto licence.

 While a registered office address is a must, having a virtual office is still possible.